Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthTheoretically speaking, the GeForce GTX 1630 will be 2% faster than the GeForce GTX 970M in general, because of its greater bandwidth. (explain)
+Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthTheoretically speaking, the GeForce GTX 1630 should be a small bit faster than the GeForce GTX 970M in general. (explain)

-Texel RateThe GeForce GTX 970M will be quite a bit (about 33%) better at texture filtering than the GeForce GTX 1630. (explain)
+Texel RateThe GeForce GTX 970M should be much (more or less 33%) better at anisotropic filtering than the GeForce GTX 1630. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison